barrettotte/IBMi-Book/docs/core/rpgle/free.md

 ## Defining a Standalone Field
 The definition opcode ```dcl-s``` is for defining a standalone field (variable).

+Side note: String literals in RPGLE use single quotes instead of double quotes.

 ```php
 // Simple examples of variable declaration: